-We are the Kabbalists of the Middle Ages.
-We live in Israel and are scattered throughout the diaspora.
-We see the Torah and halacha through mystical lenses.
-To us, halacha is not just about practices and customs, but about coming in contact with the divine.
+We are the Kabbalists of the middle ages.
+We live in Israel and scattered throughout the diaspora.
+We see the Torah and the Halacha through mystical lenses.
+To us, the Halacha is not just about practices and customs but it about coming in contact with the divine.
 We view every letter of Torah and every mitzvah as if it contained a hidden meaning.

-What is the meaning of Tu BiShvat to us?
-It is as the Mishna says: the New Year of the Trees.
+What is the meaning of Tu B'Shevat to us?
+To us, it is as the Mishna says the New Year of the Trees.
 But we do not see it merely as a date to inform the farmer of his responsibility to provide the tithes.
 We see it as a day to appreciate the holiness of the creation.
-Tu BiShvat gives us an opportunity to connect to G-d through the wondrousness of nature's produce.
+Tu B'Shevat gives us an opportunity to connect to G-d through the wondrousness of natures' produce.

-Over the centuries, across many lands, customs have arisen based on the Kabbalistic understanding of Tu BiShvat.
-There are those whose Tu BiShvat observance is centered around the study of Torah portions that deal with trees and fruits.
-Others introduced the recitation of special prayers called piyutim, composed on the theme of G-d and nature, in honor of the occasion.
-Many included eating a variety of fruits, especially those seven mentioned in the Torah as the native plants grown in the land of Israel.
-Some even included the elements of prayer, study, and food in an order, and created the Tu BiShvat Seder.
+Over the centuries, across many lands, customs have arisen based on the Kabbalistic understanding of Tu B'Shevat.
+There are those whose Tu B'Shevat observance centered around the study of Torah portions that deal with trees and fruits; others introduced the recitation of special prayers called Piyutim, composed on the theme of G-d and nature, in honor of the occasion; many included eating a variety of fruits, especially those seven mentioned in the Torah as the native plants grown in the land of Israel; Some even arranged the elements of prayer, study and food in an order, and created the Tu B'Shevat Seder.

-So, to us, the Kabbalists of the Middle Ages living in Israel and scattered throughout the diaspora, Tu BiShvat is a New Year for Trees as holy and filled with spiritual significance as Rosh Hashanah itself.
-Whether through prayer, Torah study, or tasting the fruit, it is a day to appreciate the holiness of the creation.
-Tu BiShvat allows us to connect to G-d through the wondrousness of nature.
+So, to us the Kabbalists of the middle ages, living in Israel and scattered throughout the diaspora, Tu B'Shevat is a new year for the trees as holy and filled with spiritual significance as Rosh Hashana itself.
+Whether through prayer, Torah study or tasting the fruit, it is a day to appreciate the holiness of the creation.
+Tu B'Shevat allows us to connect to G-d through the wondrousness of nature.